+c.
 CPD Exemption

-In cases where significant, unforeseen and extenuating hardship has been experienced, a specialist may request that the Specialist Accreditation Program grant an exemption from the requirement to complete 10 CPD points.
-An exemption may be granted where the specialist has:
+In cases where significant, unforeseen, and extenuating hardship has been experienced, a specialist may request that the Specialist Accreditation Program grant an exemption from the requirement to complete 10 CPD points in their area of specialisation each year.

-- Experienced significant, unforeseen and extenuating hardship; - Fulfilled all other renewal requirements; and - The Leave of Absence policy cannot be applied (refer to page 10).
+A specialist applying for a CPD exemption for specialist CPD points must have fulfilled all other renewal requirements.
+The Leave of Absence policy cannot be applied when applying for a specialist CPD exemption (refer to page 10).